inspr/core-legacy/docs/external-dns.md

 #### kubectl

-In case you don't like using helm and want to use the option of installing it using just kubectl, the steps can be found [here](https://github.com/kubernetes-sigs/external-dns/tree/master/docs/tutorials).
+If you prefer to use kubectl, all the necessary instructions and steps can be found [here](https://github.com/kubernetes-sigs/external-dns/tree/master/docs/tutorials).

 ## Usage Examples